BettercareHealth/bettercare/infection-prevention-and-control/test-5.md

 	1. Should be mechanically ventilated under negative pressure
 	1. Should be kept at temperatures between 24 and 28 °C
 	1. May routinely sterilize their own surgical equipment in the theatre
-	1. Should have well-demarcated “clean” and “sterile” zones.
+	1. Should have well-demarcated ‘clean’ and ‘sterile’ zones.
 11. Intensive care units (ICU):
 	1. Do not require isolation rooms as the beds are far apart
 	1. Should have a minimum of 2.5 metres space between beds